Tslilb/tslil-brami-autodesk-home-assignment/README.md

 ###### If you would like to run my service locally with Docker-

 >1.
 Generate token to Twitter API docomntation on [Twitter API](https://developer.twitter.com/en/docs/apps/overview.)
 >2.
-Create .env file, and in it creat TWITTER_TOKEN environment variable to set to your twitter    token.
+Create .env file, and in it create TWITTER_TOKEN environment variable to set to your twitter    token.
 >3. build docker image with this command :
      ```docker build . -t image-name ```
 >4. run docker image with this command :